-Many foundation dentists that visit us each year during their foundation training express similar concerns.
+Many recent graduates we speak to each year express similar concerns.
 It compounds the fear.
 We provide bespoke educational programmes to help them overcome these fears and other professional challenges at a critical part of their professional development.
 We can however do little to increase their clinical competence other than stress its importance as a key risk management principle and suggest solutions to the dilemma.

-Literature relating to pre-foundation training competence is scarce because, according to Roudsari, "most of the publications focus on 'confidence' of the graduates and not their 'competence'".
+Literature relating to new graduate training competence is scarce because, according to Roudsari, "most of the publications focus on 'confidence' of the graduates and not their 'competence'".